trigger/trigger/docs/index.rst

 Any hackers interested in improving Trigger (or even users interested in how Trigger is put together or released) please see the :doc:`development` page.
-It contains comprehensive info on contributing, repository layout, our release strategy, and more.
+It contains comprehensive info on :ref:`contributing <contributing>`, repository layout, our release strategy, and more.

 .. _help: